Pandinosaurus/uv/docs/guides/publish.md

 # Publishing a package

-uv supports building Python packages into source and binary distributions via `uv build`.
+uv supports building Python packages into source and binary distributions via `uv build` and uploading them to a registry with `uv publish`.

-As uv does not yet have a dedicated command for publishing packages, you can use the PyPA tool [`twine`](https://github.com/pypa/twine) to upload your package to a package registry, which can be invoked via `uvx`.

 ## Preparing your project for packaging